luispcosta/git_commits_viewer/README.md

 `git://github.com/_owner_/_reponame_.git`

 Any other URL format will not be accepted.
-We only accept urls using the `git` protocol to avoid the need to provide a username and password when requesting the repository information.
+This is because using the `git` protocol avoids the need to provide a username and password when cloning the repository (at the expense of the cloned repository being read-only repository, which is fine for the use case of this project).

 ## Requirements